 Diabetes-related ketoacidosis (DKA) happens when you have a lack of insulin in your body.
 It’s a life-threatening complication of diabetes and undiagnosed Type 1 diabetes.
-It’s important to familiarize yourself with the early signs and triggers of DKA so you can get medical help as soon as possible.
+Get to know the early signs and triggers of DKA so you can get medical help as soon as possible.

 Advertisement